 Clarification regarding certain types of organizations

 The Knowledge Foundation allows foreign limited companies, or equivalent, to provide co-financing.
 Foreign companies are defined as companies that do not have a Swedish company registration number.
 The Knowledge Foundation has a trust-based approach to higher education institutions and assumes that they, together with Swedish business organizations, in a spirit of responsible internationalization, include foreign companies that benefit both the Swedish actors included and Swedish competitiveness in general.
 The Knowledge Foundation reserves the right not to accept co-financing and to refuse participation from foreign companies that are not considered to contribute to Swedish competitiveness.
 In cases where a Knowledge Foundation funding program provides funding to business actors, such funding cannot be granted to foreign companies.
 In research projects, foreign companies can account for a maximum of 25 percent of the total co-financing from business actors.
-For more information on responsible internationalization read here

 Innovation support organizations

 Innovation support organizations are defined as support structures with a main task to support innovation and business development in small, start-up companies.
 The participation of innovation support organizations run and owned by private companies is considered a business actor and is therefore eligible to co-finance projects.
 Participation by innovation support organizations (science parks, incubators and other similar organizations) that are closely connected to higher education institutions, and whose main funding comes from a higher education institution or other public sources, cannot be counted as co-financing.
 The reason is that the organizations are largely funded by the same organization that receives grants, i.e. higher education institutions.
 Secondly, the purpose is to support the development of the companies they support and not to develop their own operations.
-The companies that receive support from the innovation-supporting organizations can be included as co-funding business actors provided that they meet the general requirements.
+The companies that receive support from the innovation-supporting organizations can be included as co-funding business actors provided that they meet the general criteria.